 The TOE internally maintains the date and time.
-This date and time information is used as the timestamp that is applied to audit records generated by the TOE.
-The TOE provides the Authorized Administrators the capability to update the TOE's clock manually to maintain a reliable timestamp.

-Finally, the TOE performs testing to verify correct operation of the TOE itself and that of the cryptographic module.
+This date and time are used as the timestamp that is applied to audit records generated by the TOE.
+Administrators can update the TOE's clock manually.
+Finally, the TOE performs power-up self-tests and conditional self-tests to verify correct operation of the switch itself and that of the cryptographic module.